whatsrupp/CV/README.md

 ###### Video Editing and Production

 I find video production engaging due to the balance between creative and technical thought.
 I have spent an extensive amount of time writing, filming and editing videos on both a commercial freelance basis or for personal interest.
-I have attended a week long film production course and I am involved with Bath University’s media society, filming promotional material.
+I was involved with Bath University’s media society, filming promotional material or creating short films.

 ###### A Cappella Marketing

 I used to be heavily involved with a competitive a cappella group, Aquapella, placing 2nd /3rd in two national competitions (VFUK, ICCA).
 I was responsible for the branding and marketing of our two Edinburgh Fringe Recommended Shows.
 This included the design of the poster, the design of the merchandise and liaising with the venue.

+---

 ## Education